ministryofjustice/jotw-runbooks/runbooks/deploy-to-multisite.md

 5. Since a change has been pushed to the master branch of the multisite github repo the build stage should be running

-6. Once the build has finished the build stage will be its status will updated to `Succeeded` and then it will deploy the build to the dev environment
+6. Once the build has finished the build stage its status will be updated to `Succeeded` and then it will deploy the build to the dev environment

 7. Once the build has been deployed the DeployDev stage status will also be updated to `Succeeded`